YottaYocta/homebrew-TMDUtils/README.md

-# TermME Tap
+# TMDUtils Tap

-This is the official tap for TermME, the terminal Markdown editor.
+This is the official tap for my terminal-based markdown tools.

-# Installation

-MacOS and Linux both have a dedicated installation method via the package manager _Homebrew_

 ```
 brew upgrade && brew tap yottayocta/TermME
-brew install TermME
 ```

-Windows users must head to the [main repo](https://github.com/YottaYocta/TermME) to download the executable files.
+Windows users must head to the [repos](https://github.com/YottaYocta) to download the executable files.